top of page

 Rebecca has helped run the family bee farm (British honey Producers Ltd) since 2005.
-In 2016, she was the first bee farming apprentice to graduate in the UK on The Worshipful Wax Chandlers Apprenticeship in Bee Farming, sponsored by Rowse Honey (now Valeo foods), The Bee Farmers Association, Sheriff Bee Suits and Defra.
+In 2016, she was the first bee farming apprentice to graduate in the UK on The Worshipful Wax Chandlers Apprenticeship in Bee Farming, sponsored by Rowse Honey (now owned by Valeo foods), The Bee Farmers Association, Sheriff Bee Suits and Defra.

 The exciting part! - Course Itinerary

-MEET THE BEES: It's time to try on your bee suit and meet our bees!
-We'll provide everything you need and teach you how to open the hive, recognise the different types of bee (including how to spot the queen!) and explain what they are doing in different parts of the hive.
+We'll provide everything you need and teach you how to open the hive, recognise the different bees (including how to spot the queen!) and explain what they are doing in different parts of the hive.

 * Break for Lunch *